tripolskypetr/node-grpc-monorepo/README.md

 Using the router pattern to route microservice calls will result in forking the project in the corporate Gitlab to create microservice groups where some services will be copy-pasted.

-3. **Useless yum validations** Similar to `prop-types` in React, the preferred way to declare a contract is through argument `interface`, as declaratively described static type checking at compile time is significantly easier to port to another programming language
+3. **Useless yum validations**

-Note: I assume "yum" in the original text might be a typo or specific term, so I preserved it in the translation.
-Let me know if you'd like any clarification or adjustments to the translation.
+Similar to `prop-types` in React, the preferred way to declare a contract is through argument `interface`, as declaratively described static type checking at compile time is significantly easier to port to another programming language

 ## Problems Solved